id/emqx-docs/en_US/multi-tenancy/namespace.md

 :::

-## Configuration Example
+### Example of Configuring a Namespace via REST API

+This example configures a namespace using the [REST API](../admin/api.md).
 Suppose you want to configure some specific rate limits for clients in the `ns1` namespace.
 You also want to limit the maximum number of concurrent sessions allowed in this namespace.

-### Create the Namespace
+#### Create the Namespace

-Before applying any configuration, ensure the namespace is explicitly managed:
+Before applying any configuration, ensure the namespace is explicitly created:

 ```bash
 # No request body is needed